How does Colorado state income tax and unemployment insurance work in 2026?

 OPT is dollar-flat per employee per month, not a percentage.
 It scales with headcount, not wages.
 Employees working remotely from a Denver address for an out-of-state employer still trigger the Denver-side liability.
 Teamed’s payroll engine handles Denver OPT registration as part of the standard Colorado new-employer setup and remits monthly.

-Teamed becomes your legal employer of record in Colorado for a flat $599 per employee per month.
+Teamed becomes your legal employer of record in Colorado for a flat from $599 per employee per month.
+Learn more about how the model works on the Employer of Record overview.

 You hire the person.
 We register with the state revenue, unemployment, FAMLI, and Denver OPT systems, run payroll with the right cadence per tier, capture work-address jurisdiction at onboarding so the minimum wage is correct from day one, and remit FAMLI through My FAMLI+ Employer every quarter.